By: Dr Waseem Alzaher, Founder, Cannabis Clinic

 When I first started working in the Cannabis Clinic, I was very concerned and anxious about what my colleagues may think of me being in the medicinal cannabis field.
 I felt that having this association as a doctor likely meant a life-long image that I wouldn’t be able to walk away from.

 Whilst medicinal cannabis is increasingly becoming better accepted by the wider community, there does continue to be significant skepticism within the medical community.
 This is because medical training is taught based on guidelines and rules, which are then backed up by clinical research (it turns out some things are not, but that is a different discussion).
-It is through this lens that doctors look at medicinal cannabis.
+It is through this lens that doctors look at medicinal cannabis in NZ.

 As I consulted with a range of different people and conditions in the clinic over the next 18 months, I really began to see and understand the potential use and health benefits of medicinal cannabis.
 Our patients literally range from birth all the way to end-of-life care, and everything in between.
 I also saw first-hand how society has largely stigmatised and judged medicinal cannabis.